Click here for the SOGA brochure.

 Yes, through Special Olympics Motor Activities Training Program (MATP), developed by physical educators, physical therapists and recreation therapists.
 MATP emphasizes training and participation rather than competition.

 The Special Olympics World Summer and Winter Games are held every four years, alternating every two years.
-The 2011 World Summer Games was held June 25-July 4 in Athens, Greece.
-The 2013 World Winter Games will be held in South Korea.
+The 2013 World Winter Games were held in South Korea January 26th-February 3rd.
+The 2015 World Summer Games will be held in Los Angeles, California in the Summer of 2015.

 National Games are also held every 4 years.
-In 2014, the National Games will be held in Princeton, New Jersey.
+In 2014, the National Games will be held in Princeton, New Jersey on June 15th-21st.

 Are there differences between Special Olympics and Paralympics?